-95. On September 24, 2018, eighteen (18) other similarly-situated innocent victims were given a semblance of justice.
-Upon the State's motion, Judge LeRoy K. Martin, Jr. vacated 23 convictions, and the State nolle prosessed all charges related to the convictions stemming from Watts and his team's wrongful arrests.
+95. On September 24, 2018, eighteen (18) other similarly situated innocent victims were given a semblance of justice.
+Upon the State's motion, Judge LeRoy K. Martin, Jr. vacated 23 convictions, and the State nolle prossed all charges related to the convictions stemming from Watts and his team's wrongful arrests.

-ANSWER: Defendant Mohammed objects to the terms "innocent victims," "team" and "semblance of justice" as argumentative.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.